atticusofsparta/ao-localnet-archive/e2e-test/README.md

 3. The `LocalnetClient` can manage Docker services
 4. Auto-seeding functionality works in consumer projects
 5. Rate limits are properly disabled
+6. Wallets are loaded from the project directory (not the installation directory)
-6. The package works seamlessly when used as a dependency
+7. The package works seamlessly when used as a dependency

 ## Directory Structure